circlefin/malachite/Docs/architecture/adr-001-architecture.md

   - `Proposal(C::Proposal)` - a valid proposal has been received
   - `ProposalInvalid` - an invalid proposal has been received
 - `Vote` can be a `Prevote` or `Precommit` vote.
-- The executor interacts with the host system to start timers and expects to receive timeout events for the timers that it started and have fired.
+- The driver interacts with the host system to start timers and expects to receive timeout events for the timers that it started and have fired.
 The timeouts can be:
 ```
     Propose,
     Prevote,